What is plasma

 Why we are collecting plasma

-Donating plasma is safe and easy and is similar to donating blood.
+Donating plasma is similar to donating blood.
 Find out what happens when you donate plasma.

 There are 3 plasma donor centres to choose from.
 Find your nearest donor centre.